The Early Years

 My Smallest Teacher

 The final nudge towards making the most profound change in my life came in the form of a perfect, beautiful baby boy.
-My sister gave birth in October 2004, an event so joyful for the family, yet, due to my miscarriage a few years earlier, one so unbearably painful for myself, that I decided to take myself off for a week to pull myself together before what really needed to be a celebratory family Christmas.
+My sister gave birth in October 2004, an event so joyful for the family, yet, due to my miscarriage a few years earlier, one so unbearably painful for myself, that I decided to take myself off for a week of peace, space and contemplation before returning for a festive and truly celebratory family Christmas.

 I came to Dahab, a small, peaceful Bedouin town nestling between the sandstone and granite mountains of Sinai and the impossibly turquoise waters of the Red Sea; a haven for divers, yogis and anyone looking for peace, quiet and relaxation.

-By day two all of the anxiety attached to my miscarriage had lifted, and on the third morning, while sitting on the back of a horse riding along the coastline at sunrise, I heard a voice in my head, very quietly saying: “This is home.”
+By day two all of the anxiety attached to my miscarriage had lifted, and on the third morning, while sitting on the back of a horse riding along the coastline at sunrise, I heard a voice in my heart, very quietly saying: “You are home.”

 My Inner Voice, the Only Truth